coudam/Fractal_engine_Course_project/README.md

   #make

 You can check current progress in test after buiding.

   #./$source_dir/src/build/test/test

 If you find any bugs/mistaken or you have interesting ideas to help my project, text me^^.

-TOOD :
+TOOD:
 	Interface:
 		- Resizeble window
 		- Test mode, and separate info output